 View Related Products by Product Action

-Keywords: Entacapone, supplier, potent, catechol, O, methyltransferase, COMT, inhibitors, inhibits, Parkinsons, disease, alpha, synuclein, a-syn, aggregation, 3-O-methyldopa, parkinson's, Catechol, O-Methyltransferase, Catechol, O-Methyltransferase, Tocris Bioscience
+Keywords: Entacapone, Entacapone supplier, potent, catechol, O, methyltransferase, COMT, inhibitors, inhibits, Parkinsons, disease, alpha, synuclein, a-syn, aggregation, 3-O-methyldopa, parkinson's, Catechol, O-Methyltransferase, 4720, Tocris Bioscience

 Citations for Entacapone